theresegatsing/Anime_Resource_Board/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you added to improve the site's functionality!
-*I added a pink background to the page, some lightblue background to the cards and a Turquoise background for the box surrounding the link.
-This was to improve the visual effect of the web app.
+* [x] I added a pink background to the page, a light blue background to the cards, and a turquoise background to the box surrounding the link to enhance the visual appeal of the web app.

 ## Video Walkthrough